-The team at Minars Dermatology have all been trained throughout their education and careers to treating brown and black-skinned patients with the treatments and solutions best for their specific situation.
+The team at Minars Dermatology have all been trained throughout their education and careers to treat brown and black-skinned patients with the best solutions for their specific situation.
 If you’d like to make an appointment for a consultation – we’d love to see you.

-Dr. Wu, Dr. Minars, and Marianna Helin, AFNP are just a few of our staff dedicated to creating positive outcomes on brown or black skin.
+Dr. Wu, Dr. Minars, and Marianna Helin, AFNP are just a few of our staff dedicated to creating positive outcomes in brown or black skin.
 Give them a call today!

 Todd Minars, MD